 How is one supposed to reconcile the fact that God promised a particular judgment for a particular sin with a judgment that was not fulfilled?
 Put another way, why didn’t Adam and Eve die immediately when they ate the fruit?
 Bodie Hodge addresses this supposed contradiction. . .

 The Hebrew is, literally, die-die (muwth-muwth) with two different verb tenses (dying and die), which can be translated as “surely die” or “dying you shall die.”
 This indicates the beginning of dying, an ingressive sense, which finally culminates with death.

 At that point, Adam and Eve began to die and would return to dust (Genesis 3:19).
 If they were meant to die right then, the text should have simply used muwth only once, which means “dead, died, or die” and not beginning to die or surely die (as muwth-muwth is used in Hebrew).
-Old Testament authors understood this and used it in such a fashion, but we must remember that English translations can miss some of the nuance.
+Old Testament authors understood this and used it in such a fashion, but we must remember that English translations can miss some of the nuances.

 Still others have challenged the historical record in that Adam could not possibly have named all the animal species in one day.
 Adam named all the animals on day 6.
 And he must have named all the animals in one day, because that was the rationale for God creating the woman (Genesis 2:20)—since she was also created on day 6.
 According to Scripture,

-Now out of the ground the LORD God had formed every beast of the field and every bird of the heavens and brought them to the man to see what he would call them.
-And whatever the man called every living creature, that was its name (Genesis 2:19).
+Now out of the ground the Lord God had formed every beast of the field and every bird of the heavens and brought them to the man to see what he would call them.
+And whatever the man called every living creature, that was its name.
+(Genesis 2:19)